 "No, we are of a different kind from you.
 We live in the upper world.
 I shall take you to my home."
 He took up with his talons the canoe, together with the crew, and carried it up.
 Then he would let it drop, and immediately overtake it and catch it again in mid-air.
 Thus he killed his father and brought him to his house.
 He dropped him down before his mother.

 "Here he is!
 He shall not beat you any more."
 That is all.

 The mother confronted the eagle-boy with his human identity: he then went back and confronted his father.
 Again yin relatedness empowered him, this time to engage with his father's abusive psychology.
 Abuse was still haunting his family until he faced it decisively and brought it into consciousness.

-By facing the pain of his own father's destructive behavior, the boy was integrating human suffering with his spiritual awareness.
+By facing the pain of his own father's destructive or, the boy was integrating human suffering with his spiritual awareness.
 Spiritual yang could then function more consciously and therefore constructively: the boy became more whole.